Washington Department of Fish and Wildlife’s

-- Raising over 50 species of rare and endangered plant species for south Puget lowland prairie restoration at three facilities: Stafford Creek Corrections Center, Shotwell’s Landing Nursery (a Center for Natural Lands Management (CNLM) facility staffed by SPP, crews from Cedar Creek Corrections Center, and CNLM), and Washington Corrections Center for Women.
+- Raising over 50 species of rare and endangered plant species for south Salish lowland prairie restoration at three facilities: Stafford Creek Corrections Center, Shotwell’s Landing Nursery (a Center for Natural Lands Management (CNLM) facility staffed by SPP, crews from Cedar Creek Corrections Center, and CNLM), and Washington Corrections Center for Women.
 These conservation nurseries have dramatically increased the capacity of prairie restoration efforts, and the species raised are those most needed for the recovery of rare prairie-dependent butterflies, including Taylor’s checkerspot.

 - Rearing the federally-endangered Taylor’s checkerspot butterfly (Euphydras editha taylori) at Mission Creek Corrections Center.
 For this program, a grant from the U.S. Army Compatible Use Buffer program provided funding to build a state-of-the-art butterfly lab at the prison.
 A WDFW biologist and the Oregon Zoo have worked closely with SPP staff and inmate crew to create an exceptionally productive butterfly program.

 - Western pond turtles (Emys marmorata) Rehabilitation programs at Cedar Creek and Larch Corrections Center.
 Technicians provide daily care to turtles recovering from a shell disease until they are ready for release back to the wild.
 Oversight and guidance from WDFW biologists are key to the programs’ success.